luaroncrew/Loyo/README.md

 https://pitch.com/public/71f1c5f5-f052-40e3-9867-873ae42f7eaf

 # Technical description
+Loyo smart contracts are written on solidity and require account abstraction in certain cases.
+Loyo will be deployed on **Avalanche** and **Arbitrum** to profit from low-fees fast transactions.

 This repository contains all the services, applications, contracts and docs we managed to do during the hackathon.